Near Optimal Approximations and Finite Memory Policies for POMPDs with Continuous Spaces: Near Optimality of Finite Memory Feedback with Approximated Discrete Observations

 Note that $\hat{\gamma}^N$ is the finite window policy for the channel $\hat{O}$.
-For the proof of Theorem \ref{main_result}, the first difference is bounded by Proposition \ref{cont_bound}.
+The first difference is bounded by Proposition \ref{cont_bound}.
 Therefore, the first bound is related to the controlled filter stability under the discrete channel $\hat{O}$.
 For the second term, we use Theorem \ref{disc_obs}.

 For the proof of Theorem \ref{main_result2}, the second term goes to $0$, by Theorem \ref{disc_obs2}.
 For the first term, we again use Proposition \ref{cont_bound} with the fact that the filter stability term under channel $\hat{O}$ converges to the filter stability term under the channel $O$ if the belief kernel $\eta$ is weak Feller. \end{proof}